ECS Express Mode Limitations Workaround: Two-Stage Deployment Process ## Background ECS Express Mode provides simplified ECS cluster deployment, but it has the following limitations: - Cannot specify ARM64 (Graviton) architecture - Cannot enable Fargate Spot - Cannot enable ECS Exec This article exp

 --region $REGION

-After switching to ARM64 via CLI, we executed CloudFormation's update-stack and changed the image in the template to the production ARM64 image.
-This reduces the risk of exec format error if a rollback occurs during subsequent CloudFormation operations, as the template will reference the ARM64 image.
+After switching to ARM64 via CLI, we ran CloudFormation update-stack and changed the image in the template to the production ARM64 image.
+This reduces the risk of exec format error even if a rollback occurs during subsequent CloudFormation operations, since the image referenced by the template will be the ARM64 version.

-• We confirmed that the cpuArchitecture in the runtimePlatform remained as ARM64 in the new revision.
+• We confirmed that cpuArchitecture within runtimePlatform was maintained as ARM64 in the new revision as well.

 • We confirmed that the update to the image specified in the template was reflected in the new revision.